-By choosing $\varepsilon$ to be small enough, the part of $R$ that is contained in $\PP$ is disjoint from the set $N\cdot X=0$, and therefore the flow is transverse to $R$ on this set.
+Choosing $\varepsilon$ to be small enough, the part of $R$ that is contained in $\PP$ is disjoint from the set $N\cdot X=0$, and therefore the flow is transverse to $R$ on this set.
 The other part of $R$ is contained in the intersection of the plane $z=\varepsilon$ with the inside of $\PP$.
 Thus, the flow there satisfies $\dot{z}<0$, and as this part of the rectangle is horizontal, the flow is transverse to $R$ there as well.
-We smoothen $R$ in a small neighbourhood of the intersection of $\PP$ with the plane, so that $R$ is differentiable and trnsverse to the flow there as well.
+By smoothening $R$ in a small neighbourhood of the intersection of $\PP$ with the plane, we make interior of $R$ into a differentiable surface, and $R$ is transverse to the flow on all its interior.

-Orbits cannot escape to infinity as close to infinity the flow is pointing inwards through a family of concentric large enough ellipsoids \cite{lorenz1963deterministic}.
-As $\PP$ contains no closed curve with constant $z$ coordinate, it follows that there are no nonsingular orbits with constant $z$ coordinate, the forward orbit of any point $x\in\R^3$ either has an increasing and then decreasing $z$ coordinate, in which case it must meet $R$, or the orbit limits onto a singular point (or is fixed at a singular point).
-This completes the proof. \end{proof}
+Orbits cannot escape to infinity as the flow is pointing inwards through $S$.
+As $\PP$ contains no closed curve with constant $z$ coordinate, it follows that there are no nonsingular orbits with constant $z$ coordinate, the forward orbit of any point $x\in\R^3$ either has an increasing and then decreasing $z$ coordinate, in which case it must meet $R$, or else the orbit limits onto a singular point (or is fixed at a singular point), as required. \end{proof}

-\begin{lemma} The component of the intersection of the stable manifold and $R$ containing the point on the $z$ axis is a one dimensional curve dividing $R$ into two components, yielding a symbolic coding on two symbols. \end{lemma}
+\begin{lemma} The component of the intersection of the stable manifold of the origin and $R$ containing the point on the $z$ axis is a one dimensional curve $\eta$ dividing $R$ into two components, yielding a symbolic coding on two symbols. \end{lemma}